Regimitra

 Regimitra is a monospecific genus of velvet worm containing the single species Regimitra quadricaula.
+This species is ovoviviparous.
 The males of this species have 15 pairs of legs, with the last pair fully developed; females have either 15 leg pairs, with the last pair clawed but reduced, or only 14 leg pairs, preceding a pair reduced to a lump without feet or claws.
 The type locality of this species is Tuggolo State Forest, New South Wales, Australia.